An Overview of Starting A Bar Including Valuable Resources

 Tips & Considerations:

 - Obtain neon lights and signs from the distributors.
-Any other items should be bought out of the first three months funds.
 This expense is a one-time expense.

 - Hire bartenders and any other staff members that are needed.
 Be sure to choose carefully, and call references.
 Pick employees that seem like genuinely nice and hard-working people.
 Treat them well if you want them to respect you and your business.